 July 16, 2019: Partial lunar eclipse

 However, 19 eclipse years (or 38 eclipse seasons) are nearly commensurate with 223 lunar months (223 successive returns to new moon or full moon).
 This eclipse cycle of 223 lunar months (6585.32 days) is known as the Saros cycle, and depending on the number of intervening leap years, represents a period of about 18 years 11.32 days (4 intervening leap years) or 18 years 10.32 days (5 intervening leap years).
-Therefore, some 18 years ago, in 2000, and 18 years from now, in 2036, a similar series of 3 eclipses happen in one eclipse season.
+Therefore, the eclipses coming some 18 years previously – in July 2000 – and some 18 years later – in July and August 2036 – showcase 3 eclipses with similar geometries to those taking place in July and August 2018.

 The year 2000: